vanzonr/rarray/README.md

 To install the header and documentation to PATH/include and PATH/share/doc, respectively, type

-    make install
+    sudo make install

 or

     make install PREFIX="[BASEDIR]"

 The latter will copy the header files to "[BASEDIR]/include".
+(If this is a system directory, you may again need "sudo".)

 Be aware that the Makefile has not been extensively tested.